 SEO, Sitemap, and RSS Feeds

-This is the boring “plumbing” which drives a modern site, it isn’t exciting but it is absolutely crucial to make your website discoverable and shareable on search engines!
+This is the boring “plumbing” which drives any modern site, it isn’t exciting but it is absolutely crucial to make your website discoverable and shareable on search engines!
 For sitemaps and RSS feeds I opted to use Astro’s built in libraries.

 // rss.xml.ts — generates /rss.xml